wjallen/api-user-guide/docs/advanced-api-features/app-building/initialize_the_app_directory.rst

 .. code-block:: bash

-   deployment_system = tacc.work.wallen
+   deployment_system = tacc.work.taccuser
-   execution_system = tacc.stampede2.wallen
+   execution_system = tacc.stampede2.taccuser

 These should be the names of your private storage and execution systems, respectively.